CREATE TABLE

 <column_type> Specifies the data type for the column.

-Column constraints & default expression
+Column constraints and the default expression

-Firebolt supports the column constraints shown below.
+Firebolt supports the following column constraints:

 <column_name> <column_type> [NULL | NOT NULL] [DEFAULT <expression>]